timmaki/GAM/GAM3CSVListings.md

 # Print All Resource Calendars
 ### Syntax
 ```
-gam print resources [id] [description] [email] [todrive]
+gam print resources [description] [type] [allfields] [todrive]
 ```
 prints a CSV file of all resource calendars in the Google Apps account.
 The CSV output can be redirected to a file using the operating system's pipe command (such as "> resources.csv") see examples below.
-By default, the only column output is "Name"The optional arguments id, description and email add the respective additonal column to the CSV output.
-Only 1 call to Google's servers is done no matter which arguments are specified so the optional arguments should not significantly increase the time it takes for the command to complete.
+The optional arguments description and type add the respective additional column to the CSV output.
+The optional argument allfields will add all returned fields (including description and type) to the output.
 The optional todrive argument will upload the CSV data to a Google Docs Spreadsheet file in the Administrators Google Drive rather than displaying it locally.

 ### Example
 this example will output all resource calendars to the file resources.csv including all optional columns
 ```
-gam print resources id description email > resources.csv
+gam print resources allfields > resources.csv
 ```
 ---